Nyhavn 35: Beverlin Christian Reiersen

-The property was later acquired by Beverlin Christian Reiersen (1792-1847).
+The property was later acquired by Beverlin Christian Reiersen (1792–1847).
 At the previous census, in 1834, he had resided on the ground floor of Nyhavn 21.

 The property was again home to 23 residents in five households at the 1840 census.
 B. C. Reiersen, a businessman (grosserer), resided on the first floor with a male servant.
 C. Schmidt, a customs official, resided on the second floor with his wife M. C. Schmidt, three of their children (aged 23 to 28), a maid and two lodgers.
 M. F. Ginderup, a man with a pension, resided on the third floor with his wife T. E. Ginderup and their two sons (aged 16 and 19).
 The elder of the two sons was at sea with a merchant ship when the census took place (1 February).
-J. H. D. Kramer, a baker and flour retailer, resided on the ground floor with his wife D. C. Kramer, their two sons (aged 14 and 18), one male servant and one maid.
+J. H. D. Kramer, a baker and flour retailer, resided on the ground floor with his wife D. C. Kramer, their foster daughters (aged 14 and 18), one male servant and one maid.
 Niels Petersen, a barkeeper, resided in the basement with his wife Maria Petersen and their four-year-old daughter.

 Reiersen's property was home to 24 residents in five at the 1845 census.
 Reiersen still resided in one of the first-floor apartments with one maid.
 F. D. Thaae. a merchant trading in Iceland, resided in the building with his wife C. M. Biermann, their five children (aged five to 14) and one maid.
 J. H. Kramer, now listed as a ryebread baker, resided on the ground floor with his wife D. C. Hanberg, two foster daughters (aged 19 and 23), one male servant and one maid.
 Peter Petersen, a new barkeeper, resided in the basement with Maria Pallesen, their nine-year-old son and one maid.

 Reiersen still lived in the building at the time of his death on 25 December 1847.